Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-A small percentage of individuals who are carriers or have a diagnosis of alpha-1 antitrypsin deficiency may have a mutation that is not identified by this method (eg, large genomic deletions, promoter mutations).
-The absence of a mutation, therefore, does not eliminate the possibility of positive carrier status or the diagnosis of alpha-1 antitrypsin deficiency.
-For testing of at risk family members, it is important to first document the presence of a SERPINA1 gene mutation in an affected family member.
+A small percentage of individuals who are carriers or have a diagnosis of alpha-1 antitrypsin deficiency may have a variant that is not identified by this method (eg, large genomic deletions, promoter variantss).
+The absence of a variant, therefore, does not eliminate the possibility of positive carrier status or the diagnosis of alpha-1 antitrypsin deficiency.
+For testing of at-risk family members, it is important to first document the presence of a SERPINA1 gene variant in an affected family member.

-In some cases, DNA alterations of undetermined significance may be identified.
+In some cases, DNA variants of uncertain significance may be identified.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
 Errors in the interpretation of results may occur if information given is inaccurate or incomplete.

-Rare polymorphisms exist that could lead to false-negative or false-positive results.
+Rare genetic alterations (ie, polymorphisms) exist that could lead to false-negative or false-positive results.
 If results obtained do not match the clinical findings, additional testing should be considered.

 Clinical Reference